HeXuPKU/SPAGRM.github.io/docs/Step 0a Calculate a GRM file.md

              rm.tempFiles = FALSE)
 ```

-- PlinkFile: required.
+- `PlinkFile`: required.
 A path to PLINK files (without file extensions of bed/bim/fam).
 It should be the same as used in `getTempFilesFullGRM` function.

-- nPartsGRM: required.
+- `nPartsGRM`: required.
 A numeric value (e.g. 250) to split subjects to multiple parts.
 For UK Biobank data analysis with ~500K samples, it is recommended to set nPartsGRM=250.
 It should be the same as used in `getTempFilesFullGRM` function.

-- SparseGRMFile: required.
+- `SparseGRMFile`: required.
 A file path to store sparse GRM. (e.g. XXX.txt)

-- tempDir: optional.
+- `tempDir`: optional.
 A path to store temp files from `getTempFilesFullGRM`.
 Default is system.file("SparseGRM", "temp", package = "GRAB").
 This should be consistent to the input of `getTempFilesFullGRM`!

-- relatednessCutoff: optional.
+- `relatednessCutoff`: optional.
 A cutoff for sparse GRM, only kinship coefficient greater than this cutoff will be retained in sparse GRM. (default=0.05)

-- minMafGRM: optional.
+- `minMafGRM`: optional.
 Minimal value of MAF cutoff to select markers (from PLINK files) to make sparse GRM. (default=0.01)

-- maxMissingGRM: optional.
+- `maxMissingGRM`: optional.
 Maximal value of missing rate to select markers (from PLINK files) to make sparse GRM. (default=0.1)

-- rm.tempFiles: optional.
+- `rm.tempFiles`: optional.
 A logical value indicating if the temp files generated in `getTempFilesFullGRM` will be deleted. (default=FALSE)

 **Example:**